Mythoholics

 The Divine Betrayal 🌑

-One day, Coatlicue, already mother to countless gods, found herself miraculously pregnant once more.
-As she swept the sacred mountain of Coatepec (Serpent Hill), a ball of feathers descended from the heavens and touched her — and from this divine act, she conceived Huitzilopochtli, the God of the Sun and War.
+One day, Coatlicue, already the mother of countless gods, found herself mysteriously pregnant once more as she swept Coatepec, the Serpent Hill.
+A ball of feathers descended from the heavens and touched her, leading to a divine conception of Huitzilopochtli, the God of the Sun and War.
+This unexpected pregnancy stirred a tempest among Coatlicue's celestial offspring.

 The Birth of the Sun 🌞